jorgen99/montyhall_java_sdc2012/README.md

 ## Monty Hall using Play 2.0 with Java.
-This is source code for the Monty Hall Problem i used to demo the Play framework 2.0 at Scandinavian Developer Conference in Gothenburg april 2012.
+This is the source code for the Monty Hall Problem i used to demo the Play framework 2.0 at Scandinavian Developer Conference in Gothenburg april 2012.

 There are branches for each step in the development.